-False Discovery Rate (FDR) control has been proposed for Type I error rate control across studies in Platform trials.
-FDR is the expected proportion of rejections (among rejections both correct and incorrect) that are incorrect\footnote{Rejecting a false null hypothesis is ``correct'', while rejecting a true null hypothesis is ``incorrect''.}.
-Let $ H_{0i}, i = 1, \ldots, k $ be the null hypotheses that each compound in a Platform trial with $ k $ studies lacks efficacy, then
+False Discovery Rate (FDR) control has been proposed as a method for controlling the Type I error rate across studies in Platform trials \citep{RobertsonEtAl(2023)}.
+FDR is defined as the expected proportion of incorrect rejections (rejecting a true null hypothesis) among all rejections, both correct and incorrect\footnote{Rejecting a false null hypothesis is considered ``correct'', while rejecting a true null hypothesis is ``incorrect''.}.